Dealer

 Celtic Interiors | Thomas Kitchen | iStock.com/Vanit Janthra | Popstahl

-The endless sky, the vastness of the sea, the blue hour: The colour blue evokes associations with nature, suggests freedom and space and creates a sense of well-being.
-A blue kitchen is one of the classics that can be combined in a variety of ways.
-Whether it's a rich midnight blue or delicate pastel shades - numerous companions harmonise perfectly with the colour blue.
-We reveal design tips and show you how to turn your blue kitchen into an eye-catcher.
+The endless sky, the vastness of the sea, the blue hour: The color blue evokes associations with nature, suggests freedom and vastness, and creates a sense of well-being.
+A blue kitchen is a timeless classic that can be paired with a wide variety of styles.
+Whether it's a rich midnight blue or soft pastel shades, there are plenty of colors that pair perfectly with blue.
+We'll share some design tips and show you how to make your blue kitchen a real eye-catcher.

-The blue kitchen - a classic is on trend
+The blue kitchen – a classic that's back in style

 Charming or elegant, luxurious or trendy and colourful - blue kitchens can be many things.
 The colour has been tried and tested for a long time and there are many reasons for this: